 - While water is coming up to a boil, shred cheeses and toss together to mix, then divide into three piles.
 Approximately 3 cups for the sauce, 1 1/2 cups for the inner layer, and 1 1/2 cups for the topping.

 - Melt butter in a large saucepan over MED heat.
 Sprinkle in flour and whisk to combine.
 Mixture will look like very wet sand.
 Cook for approximately 1 minute, whisking often.
 Slowly pour in about 2 cups or so of the half and half, while whisking constantly, until smooth.
-Slowly pour in the remaining half and half and the whole milk, while whisking constantly, until combined and smooth.
+Slowly pour in the remaining half and half plus the whole milk, while whisking constantly, until combined and smooth.

 - Continue to heat over MED heat, whisking very often, until thickened to a very thick consistency.
 It should almost be the consistency of a semi thinned out condensed soup.